philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "If you can dream it, you can do it." — Walt Disney
+> "The only way to do great work is to love what you do." — Steve Jobs
-*Updated on 2025-10-19*
+*Updated on 2025-10-21*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).